MwaiBanda/WPRK-MultiPlatform/README.md

-# WPRK (Android & iOS)
+# WPRK (Android, iOS & iPadOS)
-Radio &amp; Podcast Streaming App For WPRK, a licensed FCC broadcast station, The app allows users to connect to live music streams and cycle through podacasts which are playable as well.
+Multiplatform Radio &amp; Podcast Streaming App For WPRK, a licensed FCC broadcast station, The app allows users to connect to live music streams and cycle through podacasts which are playable as well.